pulsatil1/Airbus-Ship-Detection/README.md

 We can reduce the images size to facilitate the learning process for the neural network.
 But the ships on images might be very small, so we can reduce images size only a little.
 Also, because of the dataset isn't balanced, we created a balanced train and validation datasets.

+Distribution of data by the number of ships:
 ![image](https://github.com/pulsatil1/Airbus-Ship-Detection/assets/70263951/a7d77d7b-540c-48a5-9a48-5f732d18b44b)